 I was born and raised in Reno, NV.
 I attended UNR and played on the baseball team before going to medical school here at UNR Med.
 In medical school, I met my wife, Leslie Greenberg MD, who is also faculty at the UNR Med Department of Family and Community Medicine.
 Our wedding was the day after medical school graduation and we moved to Wichita, KS to start our family medicine residency.
 Then we went to Muncie, IN for a sports medicine fellowship at Ball State University.

 After fellowship, we moved back to Wichita, KS in 2000 where I became a faculty member for the family medicine residency program.
 I also started the sports medicine fellowship program at the University of Kansas School of Medicine-Wichita Family Medicine Residency Program at Via Christi Health.
 I was the sports medicine director, sports medicine fellowship director and eventually the family medicine residency director as well as the head team physician at Wichita State University.

 In 2015, we had the fortunate opportunity to move back home to Reno, and I jumped at the chance.
 I love being back in Reno with family, friends, and the chance to work and teach at my alma mater.

-Some of my accomplishments include being elected by my peers to be the current 2nd Vice President of the American Medical Society for Sports Medicine, being selected as the Chair of the NCAA Committee on Safeguards and Medical Aspects of Sport, as well as being the Chair of the NCAA Drug Test Appeals Subcommittee.
-I am also a member of the NCAA Concussion Safety Advisory Group, the NCAA Concussion Protocol Review Committee, and the NCAA Covid-19 Advisory Committee.
+Some of my accomplishments include being elected by my peers to be the current President of the American Medical Society for Sports Medicine, being selected as the past Chair of the NCAA Committee on Safeguards and Medical Aspects of Sport, as well as being the past Chair of the NCAA Drug Test Appeals Subcommittee.
+I was also a member of the NCAA Concussion Safety Advisory Group, the NCAA Concussion Protocol Review Committee, and the NCAA Covid-19 Advisory Committee.

 I was also selected to be a team physician for USA Track and Field for the 2007 Pan Am Games in Rio de Janeiro, Brazil followed by a selection to be a team physician for the USA Paralympic team in Beijing, China in 2008.